Douglas, North Dakota

 Douglas is a city in Ward County, North Dakota, United States.
 The population was 93 at the 2020 census.
 It is part of the Minot Micropolitan Statistical Area.
 Douglas was founded in 1906.

-In the late 1990s & early 2000s, multiple business buildings on Main Street were demolished.
+In the late 1990s and early 2000s, multiple business buildings on Main Street were demolished.
 Between 2005 and 2009, the school was razed for an unknown reason.
 Today, the town is a shell of its former self, with a bar being the only business left in operation.